1. Home

 Thomas S. Bollen, Jr.

 Thomas Jr. was born December 13, 1813 in Jefferson/Harrison County, Ohio and died November 3, 1896 in Spring Hill, Whiteside, Illinois.
-He married first on August 4, 1836 in Muskingum, Ohio to Mary Ann Davis.
+He married twice.
+His married on August 4, 1836 in Muskingum, Ohio to Mary Ann Davis.
 Mary Ann was born March 17, 1818 in Virginia and died November 25, 1842 in Henry County, Illinois.

 Thomas and Mary Ann had three children: